 In behavior therapy, therapists help parents build skills in guiding their child's behavior.
 Skills may include, but are not limited to:

-- Structure and discipline: Children do better when their world is predictable.
+Children do better when their world is predictable.
 Set up routines and daily schedules to help the child know what to expect each day.
-Respond to the child's behavior the same way every time to help her learn more quickly.
+Respond to the child's behavior the same way every time to help her learn more quick.

 The report highlights missed opportunities for young children with ADHD to benefit from behavior therapy.
 Increasing referrals and the availability of appropriate services could help many families with young children who have ADHD.